 Because emergency services function 24 hours a day, EMTs and paramedics have irregular working hours.
 The working environment for this rewarding and challenging field includes:

 For realistic information on job duties and working conditions, check out:

-Advancement beyond the EMT-paramedic level usually means leaving fieldwork.
-An EMT-paramedic can become a supervisor, operations manager, administrative director or executive director of emergency services.
+EMT and Paramedic training may apply to other work than emergency medicine in the field.
+A Paramedic can become a supervisor, operations manager, administrative director or executive director of emergency services.

 According to America’s Career Infonet, salaries for the following occupations in Texas are: